MEMORY LOST AND FOUND

 U its urgency, spelt wrongly.

-As a boy, I was with my father when
+As a boy, I was with my

 he made those shady deals and I must say